-And so everybody can get stuck in straight away.
-And I was given responsibility for, you know, various office units that needed to be left and then ran with it.
-It was great, I love that.
+And so everybody can get stuck in straightaway.
+And I was given responsible for, you know, various office units that needed to be left and then ran with it.
+It was great.
+I love that.

-And did you get did you rotate into different departments or you managed to stay there until you got your letters?
+And did you get did you rotate into different departments or you just to stay there until you got your letters?

 So I know then I went into the property management division.
 Yeah.
-Which is a completely different thing.
-And great because I learned how to do lots of technical things, including reading a lease, which is actually surprisingly hard, particularly in those old fashioned ones which have written in kind of Shakespearean English.
-They're much, much easier to read.
-Now, but it was great to kind of understand how the nuts and bolts of property work and how what goes into actually not just putting a tenant into a place or buying a building, but actually making sure that the tenant is happy when they're in there and that the place is being run well.
+Which is a completely different thing and great because I learned how to do lots of technical things, including reading a lease, which is actually surprisingly hard, particularly in those old fashioned ones, which are written in kind of Shakespearean English.
+They're much, much easier to read now, but it was great to kind of understand how the nuts and bolts of property work and how what goes into actually not just putting a tenant into a place or buying a building, but actually making sure that the tenant is happy when they're in, and that the place is being run well.

 So I went from that.
-I was in there, and then I actually had a secondment to Merrill Lynch.
+I was in there and then I actually had a secondment to Merrill Lynch.
 Okay.
 Which is quite unusual.
-There's only one other person who had done that and like Frank, the rotation before me.
+There was only one other person who had done that.
+And like Frank, the rotation before me.
 So I had a taste of sitting in an investment bank.
 Well, it was in the property services division, so running that occupied that own occupational portfolio for the bank rather than.

-Invest you own trading making.
+Invest, you own a trading making room.

 I wasn't trading real estate.
+Yeah.

 You were.
-You were making millions, millions a year.
+You were making millions.
+Millions a year.
 Yeah.
 Yeah.
 Straight away I.

-Sat in on the Knight Frank graduate scheme.
-And then then from there, as you went into the business, Knight Frank's business took that at the time was called Ruddy Capital Partners and is now called Knight Frank Investment Management.
+Sat in on the Knight Frank graduate scheme and, and then from there actually went into the business.
+Knight Frank's business at the time was called Ruddy Capital Partners and is now called Knight Frank Investment Management.
 And, that was phenomenal.
-But I felt like I'd kind of found what I wanted to.
+But I felt like I'd kind of found what I wanted to do.
 I found the right place for me as insofar as, you know, the right place to actually or the right way of being in property was for me to be in that fund management.

-So moving from an advisory to a bit more fund management role, it just kind of pull those skills together.
+So moving from an advisory to a bit more fund manager role, it just kind of pull those skills together.

 Perfect.
-Yeah.
-Yeah.
-And and it's I really like it because it's, it pretty much covers all areas of property without having to specialize in one particular thing.
-So to be an investment manager you're structuring investment strategies, dealing with the accountants, the administrators, speaking to investors, finding properties, buying properties, structuring the debt.
-You know, finding tenants, doing the refurbishments, everything you have to do, do all of that.
+Yeah, yeah.
+And it's I really like it because it's it pretty much covers all areas of property without having to specialize in one particular thing.
+So to be an investment manager, you're structuring investment strategies, dealing with the accountants, the administrators, speaking to investors, finding properties, buying properties, structuring the debt.
+You know, finding tenants, doing the refurbishments that you have to do, do all of that.